- What are the seven summits?

 You can reach the summit of Kilimanjaro in five to nine days.

-Except for March, April to mid-May because of heavy rainfall is not recommended to climb.
+Except for March, April to mid-May, because of heavy rainfall, it is not recommended to climb.

 Mount Kilimanjaro is found in northern Tanzania in East Africa.